The difference between annuals and perennial wildflowers

 Our annuals and perennials wildflower seed mixes:

-- Bloomin' Marvellous Meadow: A lavish mix of 100% annual and perennial wildflowers that provides a sensational colour-popping display for many seasons
+• Bloomin' Marvellous Meadow: A lavish mix of 100% annual and perennial wildflowers, providing a sensational colour-popping display for many seasons.

-- Bees Please: Creates a colourful & sweet-smelling meadow that's full of bees’ best-loved wildflowers to attract bees to your garden
+• Bees Please: This mix creates a colourful and sweet-smelling meadow that's full of wildflowers to attract bees to your garden.

-We love annual wildflowers since their colours and eye-catching blooms are unmatched.
+We love annual wildflowers for their colours and eye-catching blooms.
 However, having a balanced mix of annual and perennial wildflowers will bloom vividly every year, enhancing the look of your garden while also benefitting your local wildlife.